GMC Account Suspended? 5 Reasons & Fixes

 • Bait-and-switch tactics

 Google requires every merchant to have clear, accessible policies.
-Missing policies is one of the easiest ways to get suspended—and one of the easiest to fix.
+Missing policies is one of the easiest ways to get suspended - and fortunately, one of the easiest to fix.
+For a complete guide on setting these up correctly, see our Shopify policy pages guide for Google Merchant Center.

 Required Policies